Our dietary choices have a great impact on our health, the environment, animal welfare/right and society.

 For the planet, for the animals, and for ourselves.

-Today, Vege Project Japan embodies the same vision “Vegetarian/Vegan choices made easier” with wider horizons.
+Today, Vege Project Japan embodies the same vision “Vegetarian/Vegan lifestyle made easier” with wider horizons.
 Considering sustainability, the concept of vegetarianism and veganism is important.
 In Japan, however, it is quite difficult to choose this lifestyle.
 That is why, we are making Japan more vegetarian and vegan friendly place, using business opportunities and supporting restaurants, food related businesses, schools and cities to make the most out of this trend.
 We have been involved in making veggie “choices” in Japan.